HigherOrderCO/HVM/README.md

 more complex than it is for the HVM, making it hard to not lose too much performance due to synchronization overhead.

-### Is HVM production-ready?

-No. HVM is still to be considered a prototype.
-Right now, I had less than 3 months to work on it directly.
-It is considerably less mature than other compiler and runtimes like GHC and V8.

 ### Is HVM meant to replace GHC?

 No. GHC is actually a superb, glorious runtime that is very hard to match.
 HVM